Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 	_Tools: folium, geoPandas, geopy_

 - ###  Machine Learning & Data Engineering

+	- [Qualtrics API](https://github.com/Jaseibert/QualtricsAPI) : This repository contains a python module that wraps on top of the Qualtrics Survey Softwares API, specifically for automating the collection of the responses from Qualtrics surveys.

 	- [Working with the Spotify API](https://nbviewer.jupyter.org/github/Jaseibert/Spotipy_and_Spotify_API/blob/master/Notebook.ipynb): This repository contains a notebook that explains how to use SpotiPy to gather data from the Spotify API.[Github](https://github.com/Jaseibert/Spotipy_and_Spotify_API)